sa-fx/htb-ix-bear-force-one/hardware/libraries/README.txt

 - SPI.h
 - WiFi_Link/WiFi.h
 - HTTPClient/HTTPClient.h
+Note that LiquidCrystal_I2C.h may complain about being incompatible with the hardware architechture of the ESP32.
+This warning can be ignored.

 The following libraries are required to run the code for a CO2 sensor:
 - CO2Sensor-master/CO2Sensor.h